-- Avoid the use of any loose items or blankets in the cot or bassinette, to ensure no fabric can come up above the baby’s face to cover their nose or mouth.
+Avoid using any loose items or blankets in the cot/crib to ensure no fabric can come up above the baby’s face to cover their nose or mouth.
 Make sure no hanging cords are within reach, including electrical and blind cords.
 Ensure your baby has a firm surface to sleep on – either a cot, bassinet or portable crib with a tight fitted sheet.